teowa/terraform-provider-azurerm/website/docs/r/network_manager_commit.html.markdown

 Manages a Network Manager Commit.

 -> **Note:** The Azure Provider include a Feature Toggle `manager_replace_committed` to control whether to enable the replacement mode of the commit, the default is `false`.
-If `manager_replace_committed` is set to `true`, the deployed resource will not be cleaned when the `azurerm_network_manager_commit` is removed from the config, and provisioning a new resource will not check if there is a commit with same region and scope exists.
+If `manager_replace_committed` is set to `true`, the deployed resource will not be cleaned when the `azurerm_network_manager_commit` is removed from the config, and provisioning a new resource will not check if there is a commit with same location and scope exists.
 This is designed to avoid downtime when use [`replace_triggered_by`](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#replace_triggered_by).
 Otherwise, if `manager_replace_committed` is set to `false`, the deployed resource will be cleaned when the config is removed.
 See [the Features block documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#features) for more information on Feature Toggles within Terraform.

 ## Example Usage